Skip to main content

 Set alert thresholds

 For each budget, you can set up to three alert thresholds.
 By default, the thresholds are set at 50%, 85%, and 100% of the budget amount.
-You can adjust both the percentage and the threshold amount.
-When you change one of them, the other will be updated automatically.
+Both the percentage and the threshold amount are adjustable.
+When one is changed, the other will be updated automatically.

-You can also select the Refresh button to see when your spend is forecasted to reach each threshold.
+Save your changes to see when your spend is forecasted to reach the thresholds.

 Manage alert notifications